gui-gui/my-mac-setup/README.md

 # Web Development setup on mac (PHP and NODE)

 This is my setup when i need to setup a new mac for webdev.
-It includes the basic to get php running with Valet, Node with NVM, OH MY ZSH on the terminal and the apps i use
+It includes the basics to get php running with Valet, Node with NVM, OH MY ZSH on the terminal and the apps i use

 ## Update Mac OS